-The global spread of the Coronavirus has made a tremendous impact on every single aspect of our life, e-commerce is not an exception.
-While most of the brick- and- mortar stores are being locked down, the online businesses also witnessed the dramatic changes, especially in consumer habits.
+The global spread of the Coronavirus has made a tremendous impact on every aspect of our life; e-commerce is not an exception.
+While most brick-and-mortar stores are being locked down, online businesses also witnessed dramatic changes, especially in consumer habits.

-Due to the surge in demand, there is a big opportunity for online stores that sell essentials (e.g.: foods, medical supplies…) to increase their sales and revenue, and the opposite side is true for ones that do business on the non-essential goods.
+Due to the surge in demand, there is an ample opportunity for online stores that sell essentials (e.g., foods, medical supplies…) to increase their sales and revenue.
+The opposite side is proper for those that do business on the non-essential goods.

-This article will suggest some useful tips to expand sales for e-stores with high demand, as well as effective solutions for the majority of e-commerce businesses to overcome this critical time.
+This article will suggest some helpful tips to expand sales for e-stores with high demand, as well as practical solutions for the majority of e-commerce businesses to overcome this critical time.

 How E-commerce Stores Respond To High Demand